ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 Pallet gets callbacks for IBC ACKs and timeouts.

-In case of success ACK, pallet does nothing.
+In case of success ACK, only removes tracked multi location.

 In case of failure (timeout or fail ACK) callback from `pallet-ibc` , tokens are unescrowed to account mapped to original multi location.